Julius Julskötare

-Julius Julskötare ("Julius Christmas Handler") or Kalenderhuset ("The Calendar House") was the Sveriges Television's Christmas calendar in 1978.
+Julius Julskötare ("Julius Christmas Handler"), or Kalenderhuset ("The Calendar House"), is the Sveriges Television's Christmas calendar in 1978.
 When aired at TV1 in 1978, it had no official name, other than that of Christmas calendar.

 Plot

 The main character, played by Björn Skifs, guides the viewers taking a look at some fictional companies.

 Video

 On 23 October 2013, the series was released to DVD.